JAndrassy/Regulator/README.md

 ## Intro

 I have in the basement a small wellness room with a hot tub.
-The room has a floor heating and in the winter there is pleasantly warm.
-But in summer the floor was uncomfortable cold.
-After I bought a Fronius Symo Hybrid PV system, I discovered that I could use the excess solar power in summer to heat with a small 2kW electric heater the water of the floor heating of that room.
+The room has a floor heating and in the Winter there is pleasantly warm.
+But in Summer the floor was uncomfortable cold.
+After I bought a Fronius Symo Hybrid PV system, I discovered that I could use the excess solar power in Summer to heat with a small 2kW electric heater the water of the floor heating of that room.

 For the PWM regulation I discovered Arduino.
-I am a professional software developer so the programming was the easy and fun part.
+I am a professional software developer so the programming is the easy and fun part.
 And building the box was fun too.
 After a year it is still work in progress with additional functions and control.

 To regulate the water heater using excess solar power Fronius has Ohmpilot.
 It is still not available for hybrid PV systems and it can't do the additional control that my regulator does, like commanding valves or turning off some other deferrable consumption.